Builditluc/wiki-tui/README.md

 # - article_view
 # - toc_view

-# You can disable certain parsing features by setting these values to false
-# All features are enabled by default
-[parser]
-toc = true
-headers = true
-paragraphs = true
-lists = true
-code_blocks = true

 [logging]
 enabled = true                          # can be either true or false. enables/disables logging log_dir = "wiki_tui.log"                # location of the file where the log will be written to